Deep BSVIEs Parametrization and Learning-Based Applications: Applications

 \section{Applications}

-In this section, we present two representative applications that demonstrate the flexibility and effectiveness of our DeepBSVIE algorithm.
+In this section, we present three representative applications that demonstrate the flexibility and effectiveness of our DeepBSVIE algorithm.
 The first example considers a recursive utility problem under ambiguity and memory, where the agent's preferences evolve over time and depend on past consumption.
 The second example involves a recursive valuation model under exponential growth and discounting, motivated by long term investment decisions in macroeconomic settings.
+The third example illustrates a nonlinear, time dependent recursive valuation problem with cyclical preferences.
 These case studies illustrate how BSVIEs can model non-Markovian features and time inconsistency, and how our solver can be effectively applied in such contexts.